 Time + Tide Miavana – Castaways lucky enough to hit the shore here will find elegant accommodation, lemurs and all manner of other exotic animals, prolific marine life, superb food and a great spa.

-Mandrare River Camp – Giant sand dunes, spiny desert and an ancient local tribe are the hallmarks of this remote Madagascan camp.
-If want to be amazed by the weird and wonderful then look no further.
+Mandrare River Camp – Giant sand dunes, spiny forest and an ancient local tribe are the hallmarks of this remote Madagascan camp.
+If you want to be amazed by the weird and wonderful then look no further.

 If you’ve got this far and not found an answer to a question you have that we should have included, please ask in the comments section below, or pop us an email.
 We’ll be sure to reply and may amend the article to include our answer.